rlawrenc/cosc_304/labs/lab6/README.md

 ## Question #1

-Create a new program called `MyJDBC.java` or `MySQLQuestion.py` or MySQLQuestion app in APEX.
+Create a new program called `MyJDBC.java` or `MySQLQuestion.py` or 'MySQLQuestion' app in APEX.

 Note: With Python to have multiple cursors on a connection, set the cursor to buffering like this: `cursor = cnx.cursor(buffered=True)`.